Interpretable Machine Learning-Derived Spectral Indices for Vegetation Monitoring: Introduction

-The success of NDVI has encouraged the creation of many other spectral indices, each one aimed at fixing certain limitations or making better use of particular spectral features.
-The Soil Adjusted Vegetation Index (SAVI), introduced by Huete (1988), adds a soil brightness term so that background soil reflectance has less influence in areas where vegetation is sparse \cite{huete1988soil}.
-The Enhanced Vegetation Index (EVI) goes a step further by using blue band reflectance to correct remaining atmospheric effects and to ease saturation in regions with very dense biomass \cite{huete1994development}.
-In more recent years, the spread of sensors with red edge bands, especially the Sentinel 2 Multi Spectral Instrument (MSI), has led to indices such as the Normalized Difference Red Edge Index (NDRE), which are more sensitive to changes in chlorophyll content and plant nitrogen status \cite{sonobe2018crop}.
+The success of NDVI has led to many additional spectral indices designed to address specific limitations or exploit additional spectral features.
+The Soil Adjusted Vegetation Index (SAVI) introduces a soil brightness correction to reduce background soil influence in sparse vegetation \cite{huete1988soil}.
+The Enhanced Vegetation Index (EVI) further incorporates blue reflectance to correct atmospheric effects and reduce saturation in areas with dense biomass \cite{huete1994development}.

-These spectral indices are now widely used in crop classification and in agricultural monitoring.
-Sonobe et al.\ (2018) showed that 82 published vegetation indices computed from Sentinel 2 MSI data can support crop type classification when they are used in ensemble learning approaches \cite{sonobe2018crop}.
-The red edge bands that are specific to Sentinel 2, sitting between the red and near infrared parts of the spectrum, work especially well for picking up small changes in crop canopy traits and for separating vegetation species at fairly fine taxonomic levels \cite{immitzer2016first, kang2021crop}.
-In the same line, more recent studies report that the Sentinel 2 spectral configuration allows reliable weed detection in maize fields, with user and producer accuracies above 88\%, which shows that the sensor is quite sensitive to biophysical differences between the crop and invasive species \cite{mudereri2019comparative}.
+Sensors with dedicated red-edge bands—particularly the Sentinel-2 MSI—extend this paradigm to chlorophyll-sensitive contrasts.
+Red-edge indices such as NDRE are more sensitive to chlorophyll content and nitrogen status \cite{sonobe2018crop}, improve separation of vegetation species at fine taxonomic levels \cite{immitzer2016first, kang2021crop}, and enable reliable weed detection in cereal fields with producer accuracies above 88\% \cite{mudereri2019comparative}.